agentic-profile/agentic-profile-express/README.md

 ## Testing a General Agentic Profile With No Client Agent

+1. Make sure the local server is started at http://localhost:3003

+	$ yarn dev

-1. Create a demo agentic profile with public and private keys.
+2. Create a demo agentic profile with public and private keys, and an account on the server

 	$ node test/create-general-agentic-profile

-2. Make sure the local server is started at http://localhost:3003

-	$ yarn dev

 3. Use CURL to request a chat reply: